OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Transactions.md

 | Identification |0..1 |OBReadTransaction6/Data/Transaction/CardInstrument/Identification |Identification assigned by an institution to identify the card instrument used in the transaction.
 This identification is known by the account owner, and may be masked. |Max34Text | | |
 | SupplementaryData |0..1 |OBReadTransaction6/Data/Transaction/SupplementaryData |Additional information that can not be captured in the structured fields and/or any other specific block. |OBSupplementaryData1 | | |
 | CategoryPurposeCode | 0..1 | OBReadTransaction6/Data/Transaction/CategoryPurposeCode |Enumeration to outline the purpose to the underlying purpose of the payment|  For a full list of enumeration values refer to `OB_EXternal_CodeSet`[here](https://github.com/OpenBankingUK/External_Internal_CodeSets/). |ExternalCategoryPurpose1Code |

-### Reused Classes

-#### OBUltimateCreditor1

-The OBUltimateCreditor1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obultimatecreditor1) page.

-#### OBUltimateDebtor1

-The OBUltimateDebtor1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obultimatedebtor1) page.

-#### OBPostalAddress7

-The OBPostalAddress7 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obpostaladdress7) page

 ## Usage Examples